LightningCreations/LCS/publications/LCS1.md

 ### §2.1 Structure of an LCS Draft

 An LCS Draft, or LCSD is formatted similar to an LCS Document.
+The title of an LCS Draft is composed of the name of the Author, followed by LCSD, followed by the number assigned by its author.
 In addition to the rules above, a Draft Section, labeled as D§_n_ may appear.
 These sections are part of the draft itself, rather than the specification, and are not expected to appear in the published LCS Document.
 Any Section labeled as §_n_ is expected to appear in the published LCS Document, and are called Standard Sections.
 If a Draft Section is changed to be expected to appear in the published LCS Document, a revision of the draft must be published with the Draft Section relabeled as a Standard Section.
 A subdivision of a Standard Section may be a Draft Section.
 In this case, the first layered subdivision which is not expected to appear in the published LCS Document has D prefix the number of that subdivision.
 The Standard Section at the previous layer is said to contain that Draft Section.
 It is impossible for a Draft Section to contain a Standard Section in this way.
-Instead of a publication date, a draft date is given.
-An LCS Draft which has a later draft date then any other LCS Draft with the same number from the same author
+Instead of a publication date, a draft date is given to all LCS Drafts.
+An LCS Draft which has a later draft date then any other LCS Draft with the same number from the same author supersedes all such LCS Drafts.

 ### §2.2 Structure of this Publication